OpenVADL/openvadl/doc/tutorial.md

 ### Conditional Macro (match)
 \lbl{macro_match}

-To support the conditional application of macros VADL provides an explicitly typed `match`-macro.
+VADL provides an explicitly typed `match`-macro to support the conditional application of macros.
 It will conditionally insert the match result into the syntax tree.
 It can be used inside a `model` definition as well as in any location in a specification.
 A match macro is started by the keyword `match` followed by the colon symbol `":"` and the syntax type of the macro.